brandeis-llc/dtriac-pipeline/scripts/dtriac-19d/Readme.md

 $ python3 load_index dtriac-19d $DATA/ela
 ```

-This assume that an Elastic Search instance is running on localhost on port 9200 and that it contains an index named `dtriac-19d`.
+This assume that an Elasticsearch instance is running on localhost on port 9200 and that it contains an index named `dtriac-19d`.